 - Online professional development classes: Please check our upcoming classes webpage for updates.
 We are working to reschedule April and May classes and add additional online classes so that providers can continue to earn their STARS hours.

 - Early Childhood Education and Assistance Program (ECEAP) at the Family Partnership Center (Lacey) and the Shelton Early Learning Center will implement a modified service plan to provide four lunches and four snacks along with activity packets to their children weekly.
-While the centers have suspended services and are closed to children through at least April 10th, we are finding creative ways to keep in contact with families.
+While the centers have suspended services and are closed to children through the end of the year, we are finding creative ways to keep in contact with families.
 We are sending text messages, making phone calls and even creating videos of teachers reading stories to share with their classes.
-Weekly meal and activity delivery begins 3/26 and maintains social distancing through out the remainder of the school year.
+Weekly meal and activity delivery began 3/26 and maintains social distancing through out the remainder of the school year.

 - Parents As Teachers home visitation program in Mason County.

 Child Care Action Council cancelled or is postponing the following:

 - All in-person STARS classes scheduled for May are canceled and have moved to a virtual format (please see above section for the online professional development training).

-- Kaleidoscope Play & Learn Groups are cancelled through April 30 at Shelton Timberland Library, Providence St. Pete’s, Shoppes at Riverside, Shelton Early Learning Center and the Olympia Family Support Center.
-Staff will continue to reach Kaleidoscope families via email, phone, and media.
+- In-person Kaleidoscope Play & Learn Groups are canceled through May 31 at Shelton Timberland Library, Providence St. Pete’s, Shoppes at Riverside, Shelton Early Learning Center and the Olympia Family Support Center.
+Staff will continue to reach Kaleidoscope families via email, phone, virtual meetings, and social media.